nasa/cFS/UsingGit.md

     git branch <name of branch>

-If you forget what brancg you made, or want a list, use
+If you forget what branch you made, or want a list, use

     git branch

 Note!
 The asterisk shows you which branch you are currently working on. *It should never be the master branch.*
 If you are on the master branch, switch with